ha-manel/ha-manel/README.md

 <h1 align="center"> Hi there👋, I'm Manel</h1>
 <h3 align="center">A computer scientist and a software developer from Algeria</h3>

-<p align="center">Currently, I am a remote student at Microverse studying to become a Full-Stack Developer.
-I have a great passion for learning languages and frameworks.
-In addition to that, I really enjoy designing websites and implementing those designs.</p>
+<p align="center">Currently, I am a remote student at Microverse training to become a Full-Stack Developer.
+I have a great passion for learning languages, frameworks and new technologies.
+In addition to that, I enjoy designing websites and bringing them to life with CSS.</p>

 ---